2018 Johor state election: Aftermath

 The results in Johor were seen as shocking to many, since the state was the birthplace of UMNO, and were viewed as 'fortress' with no defeats by BN or Alliance since 1955, the start of Johor state elections.

-Osman only led the state government for 11 months, before resigning as Menteri Besar on April 2019.
-He were replaced by another BERSATU MLA, Sahruddin Jamal as Menteri Besar, who led the state government for another 11 months, until when in the wake of 2020 Malaysian political crisis and exit of BERSATU and most of its MLAs from PH resulted in Sahruddin resignation.
-A new state government formed under a coalition of BN and Perikatan Nasional (BERSATU and PAS), with BN's Hasni Mohammad sworn in as Menteri Besar on February 2020.
-That government, in turn lasted another 23 months until the death of Osman on December 2021 reduced the majority of the government into a minority government, and resulted in a snap election called by Hasni on January 2022 and took place on March 2022.
+Osman had only led the state government for 11 months, before resigning as Menteri Besar in April 2019.
+He were replaced by another BERSATU MLA, Sahruddin Jamal, as Menteri Besar, who then led the state government for another 11 months, until the wake of 2020 Malaysian political crisis, which saw the exit of BERSATU and most of its MLAs from PH, which resulted in Sahruddin's resignation.

+A new state government formed under a coalition of BN and Perikatan Nasional (BERSATU and PAS), with BN's Hasni Mohammad sworn in as Menteri Besar in February 2020.
+That government, in turn, lasted another 23 months until the death of Osman in December 2021 that reduced the majority of the government into a minority government, which subsequently resulted in a snap election being called by Hasni in January 2022 and took place in March 2022.